eddiethedean/mock-spark/docs/migration_from_pyspark.md

 ### Support

-For issues specific to Mock-Spark:
+For issues specific to Sparkless:

 1. Check the error message for specific guidance
 2. Enable debug mode to see generated SQL